ed-curran/TrustBox/apps/docs/README.md

 ## The Site

 The site is based on a free, MIT licensed template: https://github.com/web3templates/nextly-template the original license is included in this repo at: [LICENCE](LICENSE).
-I modified it to use the app router, and made the site simpler.
+I pulled out some parts to make the site simpler.

 This is a standard next-js app (with tailwind for styling):